austinhartzheim/madhacks-live/README.md

 # Setting up MadHacks Live
 First, locate the `settings.dist.py` file inside the `madhacks` folder.
 Copy it to `settings.py` and edit the contents to your liking.

+## Requirements
+MadHacks Live requires Django 1.8 due to some of the features that it uses.

 # Testing MadHacks Live
 If you are just getting started with Django, you can run a live server by running `python3 manage.py runserver`.